the-trail-blazer/the-trail-blazer.github.io/README.md

 favorite trails right from your phone.

 ## Intended Users
-Any Burqueno that loves to enjoy New Mexico's beautiful weather and perfect hiking trails!
+* Any Burqueno that loves to enjoy New Mexico's beautiful weather and perfect hiking trails!
+* Visitors who want to explore Albuquerque.
+* Friends who want to share their trails.
+* Outdoor enthusiasts looking for new adventure!

 ## Links